floriantheuss/RDS_measure/README.md

 A typical RDS measurement proceeds as follows:

-1. **Connect instruments** via the Device Manager (VNA, temperature controller, stages, camera, lock-in amplifier)
+1. **Connect instruments** via the Device Manager (VNA, temperature controller, stages, camera, lock-in amplifier, ...)
-2. **Acquire frequency sweeps** using the Spectrum Recorder, which drives the VNA and records the complex transmission as a function of frequency, along with metadata (temperature, laser currents, VNA settings)
+2. **Acquire frequency sweeps** using the Spectrum Recorder, which drives the VNA and records the complex transmission as a function of frequency, along with metadata (temperature, laser currents, VNA settings, ...)
 3. **Process and fit** the data in the Resonance Detector, which applies band-pass filtering and fits complex Lorentzian resonance peaks
 4. **Track resonances** automatically: the Sweeper can adjust the VNA frequency window based on the last fitted resonance position
 5. **Maintain alignment** using the camera-based auto-alignment system to keep the laser spot on the sample